Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Dependence on Intrinsic Dimension

 \subsection{Empirical Convergence and Intrinsic Dimension}

 The notion of intrinsic dimension used in the aforementioned papers and in this work employs covering numbers.
-The idea is to leverage the fact that the $\epsilon$-covering number of a set of intrinsic dimension $s$ will scale as $c\epsilon^{-s}$, where $c$ may depend on the size of the and the dimension of the ambient space.
-Some preliminaries are needed to state our intrinsic dimension definition.
-For $P\in\cP(\RR^d)$, denote its $(\epsilon,\tau)$-covering number by
+The idea is to leverage the fact that the $\epsilon$-covering number of a set of intrinsic dimension $s$ will scale as $c\epsilon^{-s}$, where $c$ may depend on the size and the dimension of the ambient space.
+To state our intrinsic dimension definition, for any $P\in\cP(\RR^d)$, denote its $(\epsilon,\tau)$-covering number by

 and let $d_\epsilon(P, \tau) = -\frac{\log N_\epsilon(P,\tau)}{\log \epsilon}$ be the corresponding $(\epsilon,\tau)$-dimension.